-In limited circumstances where a buyer is an Australian resident and purchases an Item, we take care of the GST.
-Similarly, the New Zealand government is planning changes to GST law and when that change is made we’ll make some changes for goods purchased from international Sellers.
-Watch this space.
+In limited circumstances where a buyer is an Australian resident and purchases an Item, we take care of the Australian GST.

 Be clear and upfront: All Listings must be accurate, current, complete and include all relevant information and the key terms.
 For example, a Listing on Trade Me Marketplace must include an honest description of the Item, the terms of sale, payment terms, shipping methods and who bears the cost of shipping.
 You agree to only list Items that are in your possession, unless we have approved otherwise in writing.